 It was a long travel day, I was hot and tired, and I now had to walk up a big hill (driveway to the hotel).
 The other option was steps but that was not going to happen with my luggage in tow.
-My room was in the annex (building next door).
-Of course I asked for a room on the top floor with a view.
+My room was in the annex (building next door) on the top floor with a view (room I asked for).
 So after checking in, I dragged my bags up 3 flights of stairs.
 The walk was worth it though.
-I had a nice view and was very happy with my room.
+I had a great view and was very happy with my room.

 I unpacked and headed back down to the reception area.
 By this time, it was early evening.
 The first thing I asked was for a recommendation for a good place to have pizza for dinner.
 The ladies at the desk were very kind.
 They gave me a few maps and recommended Mamma Mia, a new place that recently opened and was not too far from the hotel.